ArizonaMangoJuice/huddle-landing-page-with-single-introductory-section/README.md

+[SITE LINK] (https://arizonamangojuice.github.io/huddle-landing-page-with-single-introductory-section/) this is the site that shows the repo.
 # Frontend Mentor - Huddle landing page with single introductory section

 ![Design preview for the Huddle landing page with single introductory section](./design/desktop-preview.jpg)